distributed-bess/d_bess_env/README.md

 # d_bess_env
 The distributed ECs (BESSs) environment
 * The power data of the ECs has been deleted as it is considered proprietary information.
 To test the environment, you can utilize the public dataset of servers.
-The power data files are named as EC-0.txt, EC-1.txt, etc., with a length of 672 indicating a one-week timeframe.
+The power data files are named as EC-0.txt, EC-1.txt, etc. in folder `data\power_data`, with a length of 672 indicating a one-week timeframe.
-* The data for the dod function is contained within the data/dod_data set, which includes both LA and LFP batteries.
+* The data for the dod function is contained within the folder `data\dod_data`, which includes both LA and LFP batteries.
 Moreover, you must install `xlrd 1.2.0` to read these files.
 * The functionalities of single BESS are implemented in [onebess.py](d_bess_env/env/onebess.py).
 * The functionalities of distributed BESS are implemented in [bess_d.py](d_bess_env/env/bess_d.py).
 * The configuration file for the distributed BESS environment is located at [bess_d.yaml](d_bess_env/env/config/bess_d.yaml), which contains the parameter settings for the environment.
 Specifically, "powers_data": "0-3" indicates that the power data corresponds to EC-0.txt, EC-1.txt, and EC-2.txt.